-We bring together practitioners, consultants and scholars to present their latest R&D in sustainable investing.Monday, January 11th, 2021
+We bring together practitioners, consultants and scholars to present their latest R&D in sustainable investing.Tuesday, February 9th, 2021

 How can investors incorporate climate alignment into portfolio construction?
-Lionel will present an innovative three dimensional optimizer that allows investors to minimize climate impact while maximizing expected returns and minimizing risk With climate awareness rising, this kind of tools will become widespread in the investment industry.
+Lionel presented an innovative three dimensional optimizer that allows investors to minimize climate impact while maximizing expected returns and minimizing risk.
+With climate awareness rising, this kind of tools will become widespread in the investment industry.

 What is the impact of climate risk on investment portfolios?
 Clarisse Simonek discussed the economic and financial impacts of climate risk over the next five years to help investors identify opportunities for reducing climate-related investment risks.
 The presentation covered portfolio construction and diversification across different asset classes, regions and portfolios.